The Golden Cavalier is a hybrid mix of the Cavalier King Charles Spaniel and the Golden Retriever.

 Breeders who breed Golden Cavaliers with concern and responsibility can pay a lot of money just to get a female pregnant.

-That does not include the money that they spend for puppy care, food, and vet visits.
+That does not include the money that they spend on puppy care, food, and vet visits.
 National and official websites provide a list of accredited and reputable breeders.

-Although they many not be a comprehensive list of every breeder in the country, these are breeders who are in good standing.
+Although they may not be a comprehensive list of every breeder in the country, these are breeders who are in good standing.

 They abide by a stringent Code of Ethics, even though they may not meet all of your standards for a breeder.

 They also follow certain breeding practices and provide specific written documentation with each puppy.